josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 People begin to recognise one another.

 A phrase can be repeated.
 An image can be shared.
 A joke can carry the argument before every detail has been explained.
 Visible participation makes isolation less believable.
 Organising, care and communication then convert recognition into something more durable than attention.

+Visibility is not a natural consequence of grievance.

+It is manufactured through:

+- discoverability;
+- recognition;
+- repetition;
+- translation;
+- culture;
+- coordination;
+- care;
+- evidence preservation.

+Those conditions are unevenly distributed.

+Digital suppression changes who can find the public.

+Gendered violence changes who can survive being visible within it.

+Media silencing changes whether the public's political meaning reaches anyone else.

 The central question is: